About Us

 Last updated

-For our open-source effort, the Nitinol control system and shape-set training process are community projects.
+We plan to maintain the Nitinol control system and shape-set training process as community projects.
 The design of Delta Robotics muscle controllers and the firmware that run them will be forever community driven.

 Additionally, shape-setting Nitinol wire into a new trained geometry can be accomplished via electrical heating with resistance feedback.
 This process is difficult to refine and is currently a trade secret within other Nitinol-producing companies.
 Delta Robotics aims to develop extensive documentation, research papers, and electronics in order to democratize the creation of new Nitinol actuators.
 You can buy our muscles or learn how to make your own!